 Becket resigned as Chancellor and resisted the king's attempts to limit Church power through the Constitutions of Clarendon in 1164.
 The tension escalated, leading to Becket's murder in Canterbury Cathedral on December 29, 1170.
 His death shocked Europe, and he was canonized as a saint in 1173.
 Despite the destruction of his shrine by King Henry VIII, Becket's legacy persisted.

-Honored on December 29, Becket symbolizes the Church's independence and religious freedom struggle, revered by the Church of England and Episcopal Church.
+Honoured on December 29, Becket symbolizes the Church's independence and religious freedom struggle, revered by the Church of England and Episcopal Church.
 He remains an enduring symbol of courage and integrity, inspiring the Knights of Saint Thomas of Canterbury in their commitment to Church principles.

-of Hospitallers of Saint Thomas of Canterbury
+Moral Code of Hospitallers of Saint Thomas of Canterbury